skellis46/slipbox/improvisation and the threshold of the self.md

 Need to understand what phenomenology means by 'lived experience'.
 See Lumo prompt (Proton LLM)

-"And this is a good thing for at least two reasons.
+> And this is a good thing for at least two reasons.
 First, immersed phenomenology is less likely to lead us into the error of positing the self.
 This is because the subject-object duality that thematizes the self as the subject of experience or the agent of action is itself a misleading structural superimposition on experience, a superimposition absent in immersed experience.
-Second, immersed phenomenology is indicative of expertise, and facilitates more fluid, successful performance."
-(Jay L. Garfield, Losing Ourselves)
+Second, immersed phenomenology is indicative of expertise, and facilitates more fluid, successful performance. [@garfield-2022-losing]

 look at the questions these were asked:

-"Practitioners were asked the following questions:" (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)
+> Practitioners were asked the following questions [@mehling-2011-body]

 perhaps [[Dunne - Mindful meta-awareness]] is useful here -- meta-awareness as being this quiet 'monitoring'.

 ### 3.2 The problem:

-NDA critiques that claim phenomenology fails at precisely this point.

 - but how might nonduality (awareness / consciousness) be the object of research through practice? (it's illogical).

 	+ phenomenology -- see [[Krägeloh - Phenomenological Research Fails to Capture the Experience of Nondual Awareness]]

 - [[Fraleigh - Consciousness Matters]]

 On this point re Krägeloh and the limits of phenomenology:

 > However, the thought about Consciousness or Reality is unique amongst all thoughts.
 When we try to think of Consciousness, it is like looking into a black hole.
 It is not even black.
 The mind simply cannot go there.
 It cannot go to that objectless place because the mind is itself an object.
 How could an object fit into a space that has no dimensions? [@spira-2008-transparency] - this is a huge limit

-"However, at times Consciousness divides the totality of experience into two camps.
+> However, at times Consciousness divides the totality of experience into two camps.
 Everything that is part of the ‘not me' camp is called ‘the world.'
-Everything that is part of the ‘me' camp is called ‘the body/mind.'"
-(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)
+Everything that is part of the ‘me' camp is called ‘the body/mind.' [@spira-2008-transparency]

 Is the following useful (both re above) and also [[sati, mindfulness and remembering]]:

 > However, the essence of the experience, a moment of Consciousness knowing itself knowingly, is colourless and transparent, and therefore cannot be remembered. [@spira-2008-transparency]

-For the purposes of this writing I consider awareness and consciousness as the same thing (e.g. Antonio Damasio – Self Comes to Mind (2010) and David Chalmers – The Conscious Mind (1996)
+For the purposes of this writing I consider awareness and consciousness as the same thing [e.g. @damasio-2010-self] and David Chalmers – The Conscious Mind (1996)

 ### 3.3 My  stance: